 - 5.14 According to the Water Supply Impact Assessment (WSIA) (Attachment VIf), the increase in demand for freshwater and flushing water would be insignificant with the proposed amendments.
 The current freshwater and saltwater supply infrastructure would be adequate to cater for the demand arising from the proposed amendments.
 Therefore, no insurmountable impact is envisaged from the water supply perspective.
-Chief Engineer/Construction of Water Supplies Department (CE/C, WSD) advised that given to understand that there would not be any significant change to the planned population within the YM Areas, he has no objection to the WSIA. - 5.15 The Drainage Impact Assessment (DIA) (Attachment VIg) concluded that due to provision of greenery and open spaces within the planned developments, surface runoff within the YM Areas will be reduced.
-Hence, no adverse drainage impact is anticipated.
-As for sewage aspect, the Sewerage Impact Assessment (SIA) (Attachment VIh) found that capacity of Anchor Street Sewage Pumping Station and Sham Shui Po No. 1 and 2 Sewage Screening Plant will be exceeded due to the proposed OZP amendments.
-Relevant government departments will upgrade the capacity of these two sewerage facilities.
+The Chief Engineer/Construction of Water Supplies Department (CE/C, WSD) advised that given to understand that there would not be any significant change to the planned population of Yau Ma Tei area, he has no objection to the WSIA. - 5.15 The Drainage Impact Assessment (DIA) (Attachment VIg) concluded that no adverse drainage impact is anticipated.
+As for sewage aspect, the Sewerage Impact Assessment (SIA) (Attachment VIh) found that capacity of Anchor Street Sewage Pumping Station and Sham Shui Po No. 1 and 2 Sewage Screening Plant will be exceeded due to the amendments to Yau Ma Tei and Mong Kok OZPs and upgrading is required.
 The SIA also revealed that some manholes and their relevant truck sewers will have insufficient freeboard and thus sewer improvement works are required (Plan 9).
-Concerned departments including DEP and Chief Engineer/Mainland South of the Drainage Services Department (CE/MS, DSD) have no adverse comments on the DIA and SIA.
+Concerned departments including DEP and the Chief Engineer/Mainland South of the Drainage Services Department (CE/MS, DSD) have no adverse comments on the DIA and SIA.
+CE/MS, DSD also commented that sewerage upgrading works may be required as recommended in the SIA for the possible increase in sewerage generation arising from the future developments.
+The sewerage upgrading works, if required, will be implemented by relevant government departments/project proponents at suitable juncture as detailed planning proceeds.